PSP-Archive/ARK-4/README.md

 - Compatible with Legacy Homebrew via `eLoader` and `Leda`.

-- Compatible with `Infinity 2` bootloader.
+- Compatible with `cIPL` and `Infinity 2` bootloaders for permanent CFW.

 ## INSTALLATION